How much do Connect Homes cost?

 The height of the module is typically between 10′-6″ to 11′-0″ from bottom of floor beam to top of roof.

-Are Connect Homes energy efficient?
+How are Connect Homes energy efficient?

 One of the key design goals for Connect Homes is to be truly green.
 Part of this comes from green materials and part of this comes from a low-waste construction process.
 And we’ve also designed Connect Homes for superior energy efficiency.
 There are many details, but just to give you an idea:

-1. We use a “Cool Roof” system that has a solar reflectance index of 107 and reflects up to 90% of incident heat.
+1. We typically use a “Cool Roof” system that has a solar reflectance index of 107 and reflects up to 90% of incident heat.

 2. Our roofing system is built to R-38 insulation levels (code normally only requires R-30).